-Because NSU operates health care centers, it is responsible for enacting privacy policies and procedures.
-The various NSU colleges, schools, and educational programs have enacted policies for their health care centers.
-NSU health care center staff members, students, and faculty members are responsible for following the policies that have been implemented by the applicable NSU health care center.
+Pursuant to the HIPAA Privacy and Security Regulations, each covered NSU health care center is responsible for enacting privacy and security policies and procedures.
+Thus, the various NSU health care centers that provide patient care in a HIPAA-covered setting have enacted such policies and procedures.
+All NSU health care center workforce members including-but not limited to-faculty members, employees, and trainees, are responsible for following the policies and procedures implemented by the applicable NSU health care center.